← Blog

 3. Decisions made from an old version of yourself

-Many people at 35 are living out decisions made by their 22-year-old self — the career path, the city, the relationship model.
-Those decisions made sense then.
+Many people at 35 are living out choices made by their 22-year-old self — the career direction, the city, the relationship model, the definition of success.
+Those choices made sense at the time.
 But you have changed more than you've updated your external life to reflect.
-The mismatch creates a persistent sense of wrongness.
+The mismatch produces a persistent, low-level sense of wrongness that's hard to locate precisely because it's everywhere.